Leaving Colby: E-mail

 What about your Google Drive documents?

-Once your email account is gone so are your Google Drive documents.
-If you’ve created documents for staff or faculty members on Google Drive and shared them you will need to change ownership.
-If you want to keep your Google Drive documents use Google Takeout to download all of your documents.
+Once your email account is deleted, so are the Google Drive documents within the 'Home' directory of the account.
+If you’ve created documents for staff or faculty members on Google Drive and shared them you will need to change ownership or ensure they are moved to a Google shared drive.
+If you want to keep your Google Drive documents (take them with you) use Google Takeout to download all of your documents.